Sales Metrics & KPIs

 Identifying strengths and weaknesses

-Sales metrics can also highlight areas where your sales team excels and where they might need additional training or resources.
+Sales metrics can highlight areas where your sales team excels and where they might need additional training or resources.
 For example, if one product is selling much better than others, it might be worth investing more in its promotion.

 Informed decision-making